 T3055, L3, Upper Hills, Futian, Shenzhen; +86 755 83252703

 Gan guo, meaning ‘dry pot’, is a Sichuan dish known for its generous use of dried chillies and Sichuan peppercorns, which are fried together with ingredients of your choice.
+But you can still sample the fiery flavour in Shenzhen restaurants.
 At Tan She, each table gets its own pot and charcoal stove, and you’re encouraged to stir and toss the ingredients around.
 The restaurant is best known for bullfrog and the tender meat acts as a good foil for the intense flavours and heat.
 Strips of waxy potato are also a great choice, as they become a bit like super spicy French fries.
 If you’re feeling the heat, order suanmeitang, a sour plum drink, which has a subtle tang that soothes the palate, so you can dive back into that mountain of chillies.

 L3C-017A, 3/F, COCO Park, Fuhua Third Road, Futian, Shenzhen; +86 755 25316537

 Lao Ji Shi